Enigma-52/WorkWay/README.md

 ## Job Fetch

-Create your '.env' file and add your details to it.
+Create your '.env' file and add your details to the file.

 1. To fetch Jobs from Lever Company pages : 'node fetchLever.mjs'
 2. To fetch Jobs from Greenhouse Company pages : 'node fetchGreenhouse.mjs'